Noa123715/surgical-data-app/README.md

 The application was developed by Noa Abecassis in March 2024.
 This is the first version of the application.
 <br/>

-# I hope you enjoy using my application and that it proves to be helpful to many people.
+I hope you enjoy using my application and that it proves to be helpful to many people.

+# Enjoyable Use 😊